 Similar to the study, Labuzan-Lopez believes that it all comes down to the fact that one partner typically feels unheard, misunderstood, or that they're not a priority.
 Instead of voicing those concerns, they choose to "punish" their partner by witholding conversation, affection, and sometimes even sex.

-According to Labuzan-Lopez, your partner giving you the silent treatment isn't necessarily a sign a immaturity.
+According to Labuzan-Lopez, your partner giving you the silent treatment isn't necessarily a sign of immaturity.
 But she does believe it's due to a lack of knowledge or experience in how to effectively communicate in a healthy adult relationship.

 "Many people come from families that either didn't talk at all about conflict or disagreements, or they came from a family that yelled at the top of their lungs about everything," Labuzan-Lopez says.
 "Neither of these communication styles provides a good blue print for how to have uncomfortable conversations."